 Kagawa [香川県] is the smallest province in Japan and is known for its noodles udon.
 It has 2 islands full of modern art, Naoshima and Teshima with many museums.

-The capital of Kagawa é Takamatsu, a port city, with gardens, museums and temples like most cities in Japan.
-Kagawa was formerly known as Sanuki Prefecture.
-It was also once part of Ehime Prefecture.
+The capital of Kagawa is Takamatsu, a port city, with gardens, museums, and temples like most cities in Japan.
+Kagawa was formerly known as the Province of Sanuki.
+It also used to be part of Ehime province.

-In Takamatsu, Yashima Mountain was a battleground between the Heike and Genji clans.
-The name Yashima literally means 'ceiling island' due to its shape that looks like the roof of a traditional Japanese house.
+In Takamatsu, Mount Yashima was a battlefield between the Heike and Genji clans.
+The name Yashima literally means 'roof island' due to its shape resembling the roof of a traditional Japanese house.

 Tokushima Province